Improving convergence of volume penalised fluid-solid interactions: Flow past a rotating cylinder: Moving objects in 2D

+The differing behaviour of the global and local errors for each variable stems from the differentiability of the true solutions at the boundary, and the localisation of error achieved by optimal masks.
+The radial velocity is $C^1$ as it and its derivative are zero at the boundary.
+This is uniformly approximated by penalised solutions, giving commensurate global $\E_1$ and local $\E_\infty$ errors.
+However the tangential velocity $v_0$ and pressure $p_0$ are $C^0$ with an $\O(1)$ jump in the derivative at the boundary (e.g. \cref{fig:inner-diagrams}).
+This is less regular than the volume penalised solution, causing $\O(\eps)$ disagreement in the boundary region.
+Calibrating the mask localises this error to the boundary, implying maximum error of $\O(\eps)$, but global error of only $\O(\eps^2)$.
+The derivative (vorticity) is {discontinuous} at the boundary, causing $\O(1)$ disagreement in the interior of the mask near the boundary.
+Optimal masks cause $\O(1)$ disagreement in $\omega_z$ in an $\O(\eps)$ boundary region and $\O(\eps^2)$ elsewhere, while standard masks cause $\O(\eps)$ error everywhere.

-We finally examine the most physically relevant metrics of accuracy -- the drag $\Delta F$ and torque $\Delta T$ errors.
-We plot time series of the reference horizontal drag $F_{0,x}$, vertical lift $F_{0,y}$, and reference torque $T_0$ are in \cref{fig:oscillation-reference-drags}.
+We plot time series of the reference horizontal drag $F_{0,x}$, vertical lift $F_{0,y}$, and reference torque $T_0$ in \cref{fig:oscillation-reference-drags}.
 Heightened drag is observed during the peak fluid acceleration ($t < \Delta t = 4$), corresponding to the large induced pressure gradient observed at $t = 2$ in \cref{fig:oscillation-reference-drags}.
 A significant lift force is also generated during the simulation, as expected from the Magnus effect \cite{MagnusUeberAhweichungGeschosse1853}.

 \Cref{fig:oscillation-physical-errors} compares the time series of the horizontal drag error $\Delta F_x$, vertical drag error $\Delta F_y$, and torque error $\Delta T$ for each choice of mask $\Gamma_{0,0},\Gamma_{\ell,0}$ and $\Gamma_{0,\delta}$ and choice of damping $\eta=\eta_0,\eta_1,\eta_2$.
 All the masks improve similarly in the transition from $\eta_1 = 10^{-2}$ to $\eta_2 = 10^{-3}$, in keeping with the intermediate damping regime.
-However, after this point, completely different behaviour is apparent.
-The unshifted discontinuous mask $\Gamma_{0,0}$ shows a transition from $\O(\Re \eps^2)$ to $\O(\eps)$ convergence after $\eta = 10^{-2}$, whereas the optimized masks each maintain consistent $\O(\eta)$ convergence.
+However, beyond $\eta = 10^{-2}$ the unshifted discontinuous mask $\Gamma_{0,0}$ transitions from $\O(\Re \eps^2)$ to $\O(\eps)$ convergence, whereas optimised masks maintain consistent $\O(\eta)$ convergence.
 The temporal profile of the error is largely identical for the corrected masks, but inconsistent for the unshifted discontinuous mask.
+Applying the extrapolation procedure to the drag, lift and torque calculations, and we find similar performance improvements.
+No improvement occurs for the standard mask, while the adjusted masks each show $\O(\eta^2)$ convergence.
+This is an extraordinary improvement in the accuracy of the volume-penalty method, attaining drag errors of order $10^{-5}$ using extrapolation at $\eta = 10^{-4}$.